An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 For the filtering process, we first collect metadata using the GitHub API sequentially and store the metadata in a PostgreSQL database for each repository.
 We then apply the filtering conditions individually, ensuring each step refines the dataset for the following filtering condition.

 \tabref{table:user:filter-wise-repository} presents the repository count at each filtering step.
 From our initial 7,397 repositories, these filters remove 6,958 repositories, and we prepare the remaining list of 439 repositories for the next step.
+To assess whether these repositories are representative of real-world agentic systems in terms of size and complexity, we measure their KLoC (thousands of lines of code), following prior empirical studies~\citep{barb2014statistical}.
+The median repository size is 30 KLoC, suggesting that the retained projects are non-trivial and comparable to production-grade software systems.

+To further examine the diversity of application domains covered by our dataset, we randomly sample 50 agentic applications from the final set and manually inspect their GitHub tags and descriptions.
+This analysis reveals a broad range of application categories, including generic assistants, software development and maintenance tools, medical assistants, crypto-related agents, and project management systems.
+Figure~\ref{fig:method:agent-category-distribution} summarizes this distribution, indicating that the dataset spans diverse domains rather than being concentrated in a single application area.